 - Desiccation used to achieve early harvest, even crop ripening and to 'brown off' late weed growth to make harvest easier.
-Desiccation advances maturity up to 10 days. - Windrowing for uniform ripening and earlier grain harvest or directly in front of the harvester to reduce snail contamination. - Crop-topping to control seed-set in escaped weeds, often grass weeds, and to ripen vetch earlier.
-Timing is based on the weed growth stage, and so can impact on vetch grain yield and quality.
+Desiccation advances maturity up to 10 days. - Windrowing for uniform ripening and earlier grain harvest or directly in front of the harvester to reduce snail contamination. - Crop-topping to control seedset in escaped weeds, often grass weeds, and to ripen vetch earlier.